awtGerry/ceti6sem/graficas/1p/opengl-c/README.md

-# About
+Trying some stuff for computer graphics in C

-Computer graphics in c using SDL and other nice things
+(I went another direction).